SECURITY

 Securing more contracts is usually about demonstrating professionalism, establishing trust, and proving your value right from that initial conversation.

-Security regulations and legislations evolve, and 2025 has seen some updates that might influence your security guard agreement.
+Security regulations and legislations evolve, and 2026 has continued the trend of stricter licensing and contract requirements that started shifting in 2024.
+Recent updates that may influence your security guard agreement:

 1. Tighter Licensing Regulations: Licensing requirements for guards are now stricter in most areas.
 Additional background checks, re-training, and more renewal of licenses are some new requirements introduced by some states and nations.
 If your security guard agreement template is not updated with the new rules, it might become obsolete very soon.